lukebabs/autosurf/README.md

-# autosurf
-Web Application Testing Tool - Python3
+# Web Application Testing Tool - Python3

 This tool is ideal for various bot related use-cases:
 1. Automated Humanlike Bots - #This can be used for any website